ronicst/prgs-events-aggregation-system/README.md

     - latest Erlang from https://www.erlang.org/downloads
     - latest RabbitMq service from https://www.rabbitmq.com/docs/install-windows
 - Enable Management plugin from this documentation - https://www.rabbitmq.com/docs/management
-(default login details are always username: guest, password: guest, do not change them on loalhost env)
+(default login details are always username: guest, password: guest, do not change them on localhost env)

 If your network configuration support IPv4 and IPv6:
 Known issue with rabbitmq: When there are both configuration (IPv4 and IPv6), Rabbitmq node seems to be listening only to IPv6, ignoring IPv4